modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 -------

 * __&showLog__ - Show more information about running the snippet.
 Only visible to users with permission for context "mgr".
+* __&checkPermissions__ - Specify whether permissions should be checked in the processing of the resources.
+Comma-separated list of permissions to check for, ex. load,list,view.
 * __&fastMode__ - Quick mode processing chunks.
 All raw tags (output modifiers, snippets, etc.) are removed.
 * __&level__ - Depth of generated menu.
 * __&parents__ - List parents, separated by commas, to search for results.
 By default, the result is limited to the current parent.
 If set to 0 - unlimited.
 If the parent id starts with a hyphen, it and its children are excluded from the result.